Tutorial: Writing your First Commodore Component

 This tutorial was built on a Linux system, and tested in both Linux and macOS; it should, however, be easily ported to other Unices, since all tools referenced here are cross-platform.

-To follow this tutorial you will need quite an array of software in your system:
+To follow this tutorial you will need quite an array of software in your system (the version numbers are the minimum required):

 -